Syberam/FdF/README.md

 # FdF
-little software to print on screan an iso map based on a .txt file.
+little software to print on screen an image from map based on a .txt file.

 example of easy map of a kind of pyramide colum = x ; rows = y ; values = h :